kuzzleio/kuzzle-how-to/articles/testing-documentation-snippets/article.md

 ![great](./images/great.jpeg)

-All the team agreed on one point.We needed to rewrite our documentation!
+All the team agreed on one point.
+We needed to rewrite our documentation!
 We also decided to perform integration tests on our snippets to make our documentation more reliable.
 And also preventing breaking changes with the releases of the next versions of our SDKs.

 This task seemed to be my job.
 Because all eyes turned to me when the decision was taken.
-And above all I'm in charge to maintain and improve the documentation.
+And above all I'm in charge of maintaining and improving the documentation.
 At this point I had no idea of how I could make this miracle happen.
 My first reflex was to search on the web: nothing.
-I finally found one article speaking about testing documentation, but very briefly and it concludes that is a very good idea but also a very complicate one.
+I finally found one article speaking about testing documentation, but very briefly and it concludes that is a very good idea but also a very complicated one.

 So here I am, I have to develop an end to end testing framework plugged on our documentation.
 It has to be easy for copywriters to write snippets and also easy to tests them in each language our SDKs was released.
 With the help of our favorite scrum master (special thanks to Eric), we sliced this labor in atomic tasks: things are about to get real!

 ## Writting documentation and snippets has to be easy

 My first task was to create a system that made snippet writing easy.
 We use Metalsmith to generate our documentation website.
 It's a great tool and it uses Markdown to generate static HTML pages.
 Our current documentation use snippets written directly in Markdown.
 The First step was to take out the snippets and put them in a separate file with the corresponding extension for each language (mySnippet.js, mySnippet.go …).
 And after that, I just had to develop a tiny Metalsmith plugin to insert the code snippet in markdown.
-The plugin seeks the `[snippet=feature_name]` tag within the markdown files and replaces it with the snippets it finds in the `snippet` folder.
+The plugin seeks the [snippet=feature_name] tag within the markdown files and replaces it with the snippets it finds in the snippet folder.

 We are now able to generate a static HTML website from a markdown templating system using real source code files as example snippets.